StefFrustagli/narcissism-sources/README.md

 - **Collaborations & courses**:
 My goal is to make the site more visible once aesthetics are improved.
 I'll share it on channels/platforms where the subject is discussed.
 My plan is to contact professionals who deal with the topic and arrange courses for users.

+- **Error pages** are present in the website but the design  was left to implement.

 ## Technologies used